-This chapter introduces you to the theoretical background of academic research, i.e. the way of thinking you will have to adopt in order to succeed with your personal academic research projects.
+This chapter introduces you to the theoretical background of academic research, for example, the way of thinking you will have to adopt in order to succeed with your personal academic research projects.
 Some basic concepts are explained and different approaches to academic research are presented.
 We start with some ideas on the theoretical background of academic writing (chapter 3.1), continue with some underlying principles of the research process (chapter 3.2) and finish by introducing the concepts of logical reasoning (chapter 3.3).
 These contents lead to the following learning objectives:

-- LO3.1 I am familiar with the common outline of academic texts including the different chapters they contain. - LO3.2 I am familiar with the theoretical background of academic research, and I can formulate research hypotheses. - LO3.3 I am familiar with inductive and deductive research approaches.
+LO3.1 I am familiar with the common outline of academic texts including the different chapters they contain.
+LO3.2 I am familiar with the theoretical background of academic research, and I can formu- late research questions and hypotheses.
+LO3.3 I am familiar with inductive and deductive research approaches.
 In addition, I know the pros and cons and I can apply both approaches to my own topics.